AnnaMTZ/OK-Site/README.md

-The whole project is expected to be completed by the end of March 2021.
+The whole project is expected to be completed by the end of April 2021.